Previous Step

 - Note the MAC address and create a static DHCP reservation for the server

-- Port forward the Wireguard listen port to the internal IP
+- Port forward the WireGuard listen port to the internal IP

 Resources